 Integra LifeSciences to Host Third Quarter 2022 Financial Results Conference Call on October 26, 2022

-/EIN News/ -- PRINCETON, N.J., Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Integra LifeSciences Holdings Corporation (NASDAQ: IART), a leading global medical technology company, will release third quarter 2022 financial results on Wednesday, October 26, 2022, prior to the market open.
-In conjunction with the earnings release, Integra’s management team will host a conference call at 8:30 a.m.
+PRINCETON, N.J., Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Integra LifeSciences Holdings Corporation IART, a leading global medical technology company, will release third quarter 2022 financial results on Wednesday, October 26, 2022, prior to the market open.
+In conjunction with the earnings release, Integra's management team will host a conference call at 8:30 a.m.
 ET.

 The live call is accessible by dialing 866-571-0905 and using the passcode 1121226#.
 A simultaneous webcast of the call will be available via the Company's website at www.integralife.com.